Injury Attorneys | Restoring LivesTM

 No two automobile accidents are the same.
 Angles of collisions, speeds at the time of the crash, and modes of transportation differ in each crash.
 Nowhere are these core differences more noticeable than in accidents involving motorcycles.

 From public misconceptions about motorcycle riders, the unique and often serious injuries that riders can suffer, and the complicated insurance and hardened stereotypes, it’s important to know the key differences between car and motorcycle accidents.

-Often times, misconceptions portray motorcycle riders as reckless drivers.
-This misconception can automatically cause you to be assumed the responsible party.
+Misconceptions often portray motorcycle riders as reckless drivers.
+This myth can automatically cause you to be assumed the responsible party.
 However, motorcycle accidents can be complex—just as complex as any motor vehicle accident.
-There is a wide array of reasons for any collision and many of them might not place you at fault.
+There is a wide array of reasons for any collision, and many of them might not place you at fault.

 It’s important that, should your case go into litigation, you have a motorcycle accident attorney who knows how to properly investigate your situation to prove that you were not at fault for your accident, in turn helping you get the maximum settlement for your injuries.

 Did you know that motorcyclists who have been hit by cars are three times more likely to be seriously injured?
 Unfortunately, motorcyclists are fourteen times more likely to be killed than passengers in two cars that have collided.
 The Insurance Information Institute estimates that a motorcyclist is 37 times more likely to die in an accident than passengers in a car.
 Motorcyclists are also more likely to suffer life-changing injuries including brain and spinal cord damage.

 Motorcycle insurance can be quite complex depending on your plan.
 The policy can be hard to interpret, and one small distinction could be the difference between a settlement and a loss.